kapostolou/xna_code/Diagrams/Effect Structure/readme.txt

-So broadly speaking the Spring_Effect guides the draw calls and the use of vertex buffers etc. And the game code is supposed to communicate (place forces) with the Spring_Grid_Force_Placement.
+So broadly speaking the Spring_Effect guides the draw calls and the use of vertex buffers etc. And the game code is supposed to communicate (place forces) with a Spring_Grid_Force_Placement object.

 The other classes support those operations.